 Not a Hero’s unique mayoral candidate BunnyLord is now also seeking votes from PlayStation 4 owners.
-Formerly only available on PC, the game has just been released on the PlayStation store.
+Formerly only available on PC, the game has just been released on the PlayStation and Xbox One.
 Taking on the role of campaign manager in this frantic side-scrolling 2¼D cover-based shooter it’s up to you to blast, slide and dive your way to election success.
 If you enjoy irreverent humour, over the top pixelated gunfights and straightforward duck and cover gameplay then this title is for you.

 A lot of Not a Hero feels fresh and fun, it’s a modern twist on the classic run and gun genre.
 The twist here is that characters are able to shoot in the foreground and take cover in the background.
 Progressing in each of the twenty odd missions requires you to make intelligent use of cover and successfully mow down scores of gun totting criminals.
 You’ll dash and jump your way around high-rise office blocks and warehouses, all superimposed on Streets of Rage style cityscape backdrops.